!–- Automatically Open Accordion or Toggle from Anchor Link -–>

 Health Plan and Hospital Agreement

 Smart Care California is a public-private partnership working to promote safe, affordable health care in California.
-The group currently focuses on three issues: C-sections, opioid overuse, and low back pain.
+The group currently focuses on three issues: C-sections, opioid overuse and low back pain.
 Collectively, Smart Care California participants purchase or manage care for more than 16 million Californians—or 40 percent of the state.
 Smart Care California is co-chaired by the state’s leading health care purchasers: DHCS, which administers Medi-Cal; Covered California, the state’s health insurance marketplace; and CalPERS.
-IHA convened and coordinated the partnership with funding from CHCF from 2016 to 2019.
+From 2015 to 2019, IHA convened and coordinated the partnership with funding from CHCF.

 By some estimates, up to 30 percent of all patient care in the United States is at best ineffective or at worst harmful while increasing costs for everyone.
 In order to address concerns regarding the increased use of wasteful medical services, Smart Care California, previously known as the Statewide Workgroup on Reducing Overuse, was formed in 2015.
 Smart Care California engages participants representing physicians, hospitals and health systems, health plans and other payers, purchasers, and consumer organizations to tackle the issue of overuse.